ZxxLang/abnfa/README.md

 See [OUTDENT](#OUTDENT).

-### test
+### ify

-The method tests ref and returns to the previous state, optionally preserving the forward offset.
+This method tests when ref passes, and returns to the previous state, optionally preserving the forward offset.

-    ref-test
-    ref-test-keep-pos
+    ref-ify
+    ref-ify-keep-pos
+    ref-ify-any        === ref-ify-keep-pos
-    ref-test-any-string === ref-test-keep-pos
+    ref-ify-any-string === ref-ify-keep-pos

+### ifn

+The method returns true when ref is passed, and does not return true.

+    ref-ifn

 # Actions